pli15/Getting-and-Cleaning-Data/Codebook.md

 This codebook will give you an overview of the dataset, including the definitions of the variables, dataset summary, variable attributes, etc.

 ## Variable Definitions
-The variables here are all from the final tidy dataset.
+The variables here are all from the final tidy dataset.Code to list variables is:

-CODE TO LIST VARIABLES:
 ```
 key(data_tidy)
 ```